 Additionally, cardboard, wood, fabric, carpet, and drywall all provide the needed nutrients for mold to flourish – and all are commonly found inside of your closets.

-How Do You Know If You Have Mold?
+How Do You Know If You Have Mold In Your Closet?

 Generally speaking, the nose knows.
 Give your closet the sniff test.
 Do you sense a musty odor?
 If so, then it’s time to investigate because you might have an outbreak of mold or mildew.

 If you do spot mold, there is no reason to panic.
 As previously mentioned, mold spreads easily and can quickly penetrate a home, thriving in dark, damp spaces such as closets.
 This is particularly true for houses in regions that receive a lot of rainfall or experience high humidity, just like here in Washington State.